Last updated March 2022

 All in all, Thai Smile Airways Plus class was our best short flight ever!

 Overview of the benefits of flying Thai Smile Airways Plus class:

-- 30 kg of checked in baggage allowance on domestic routes — 40 kg on international routes
+- 30 kg of checked baggage allowance on domestic routes — 40 kg on international routes.

-- Comfortable seat with 33 inches seat pitch (standard economy class has a seat pitch of 28-31)
+- Comfortable seat with 33-inch seat pitch (standard economy class has a seat pitch of 28-31).

-- Cancellation is permitted within 4 hours before departure time (fee of THB 500 for domestic routes and 1500 for international routes)
+- Cancellation is permitted within 4 hours before departure time (fee of THB 500/USD 17 for domestic routes and 1500/49 for international routes).

-*Thai Smile Airways did not know that they were being reviewed and we paid all expenses ourselves.
+*Thai Smile did not know that they could be featured on our blog, and we paid all expenses ourselves.